w9jds/w9jds.github.io/_posts/2015-2-8-create_material_design_navigation_drawer.md

 {% endhighlight %}

-The final thing that is missing for our `Toolbar` is the styles.
+The last thing that is missing for our `Toolbar` is the styles.
 This consists of things like background color, popover color, height, button styles, etc. The next style is for v21 *only*.
 You'll want use this in a `styles-v21.xml` file.

 {% highlight xml %}